muhib116/Event-Management/note.md

     -- ✅event details page duration
     -- ✅event edit page (create some ticket for your event) if any event exist it should be hidden

-    -- track visitor ip and location (video on 24 min) :help https://medium.com/@laraveltuts/ how-to-get-country-city-address-from-ip-address-laravel-9-e20c82200702
+    -- ✅track visitor ip and location (video on 24 min) :help https://medium.com/@laraveltuts/ how-to-get-country-city-address-from-ip-address-laravel-9-e20c82200702

 :: for online event